 Local Goods for Shopping in your Dakshinkali Temple

-By the main road leading to the temple, is a fascinating marketplace, filled with small street stalls a selling Red powder (Avir), flowers and items for rituals and worshipping goddess, goats and cocks for sacrificing to the goddess, Khukuri (knife) and Khurpi (A small pruning knife), tea, cold drink stalls, vegetable and fruits such as pumpkin, pear, lemon, orange, hog plums(Amala) and cheese(Khuwa), whey (Mahi), syrup (Sarbat), local wine, beer etc. A walk down the bazaar with its color and energy and pilgrims milling around each stall is a definite must for every visitor.
+By the main road leading to the temple, is a fascinating marketplace, filled with small street stalls selling Red powder (Avir), flowers and items for rituals and worshipping goddess, goats, and cocks for sacrificing to the goddess, Khukuri (knife), and Khurpi (A small pruning knife), tea, cold drink stalls, vegetable and fruits such as pumpkin, pear, lemon, orange, hog plums(Amala) and cheese(Khuwa), whey (Mahi), syrup (Sarbat), local wine, beer, etc. A walk down the bazaar with its color and energy and pilgrims milling around each stall is a definite must for every visitor.

 Distance from Kathmandu to Dakshinkali Temple?

 Kathmandu to Dakshankali Temple distance is approx 22 KM.
 You can find the local bus to Dakshankali Temple from Ratnapark which costs only Rs 40 per person one way.
 If you want to travel with luxury then car hire is the best option to reach this place.
-You can obtain a car from Rs 2500 which will take you to the temple and back to your home.
+You can obtain a car for Rs 2500 which will take you to the temple and back to your home.